szandara/a2c_pytorch/README.md

 It uses OpenAI Gym for the environments and Pytorch for the training process of the Neural network.

 ## Installation
-To run it, you must have a working GPU which runs with your operating system.
 Create an environment with your favorite tool.
 (I use anaconda)

 ```